SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

 5. Add the required npm modules as dependencies to the [package.json](../../../tree/main-multi-tenant-features/package.json) of your project:

     1. Open a terminal.
+Ensure that your project root folder is selected.

-    2. Run the command `npm add @sap/jobs-client`.
+    2. Run the following command to add the `@sap/jobs-client` npm package.
 This node module integrates the SAP Job Scheduling service.

-    3. Run the command `npm add @sap-cloud-sdk/http-client`.
+        ```
+        npm add @sap/jobs-client
+        ```

+    3. Add the `@sap-cloud-sdk/http-client` with the following command.
 This node module offers a generic http-client.

+        ```
+        npm add @sap/jobs-client
+        ```

-    4. Run the command `npm install` in your project root folder to install the required npm modules for the application.
+    4. Install the required npm modules for the application.

+        ```
+        npm install
+        ```

 ### Application Enablement of "Background Execution Triggered by the Customer" Use Case